-- 16. A House of Lords Commissioner for Standards is appointed to investigate alleged breaches of this Code, or of the rules governing Members' financial support or use of parliamentary facilities.
-Any such investigation is conducted in accordance with procedures set out in the Guide to the Code of Conduct. - 17.
+- 18. A House of Lords Commissioner for Standards is appointed to investigate alleged breaches of this Code, or of the rules governing Members' financial support or use of parliamentary facilities.
+Any such investigation is conducted in accordance with procedures set out in the Guide to the Code of Conduct. - 19.
 After investigation the Commissioner makes a report of his findings.
-If the Member is found not to have breached the Code, or if the Member and the Commissioner have agreed remedial action, the report goes to the Committee for Privileges and Conduct.
-If the Member is found to have breached the Code (and remedial action is inappropriate or has not been agreed), the Commissioner's report goes to the Sub-Committee on Lords' Conduct; the Sub-Committee reviews the Commissioner's findings and, where appropriate, recommends a disciplinary sanction to the Committee for Privileges and Conduct against both the Commissioner's findings and any recommended sanction.
+If the Member is found not to have breached the Code, or if the Member and the

+Commissioner have agreed remedial action, the report goes to the Committee for Privileges and Conduct.
+If the Member is found to have breached the Code (and remedial action is inappropriate or has not been agreed), the Commissioner's report goes to the Sub-Committee on Lords' Conduct; the Sub-Committee reviews the Commissioner's findings and, where appropriate, recommends a disciplinary sanction to the Committee for Privileges and Conduct.
+The Member concerned has a right of appeal to the Committee for Privileges and Conduct against both the Commissioner's findings and any recommended sanction.

-- 18. The Committee for Privileges and Conduct, having heard any appeal, reports its conclusions and recommendations to the House.
-The final decision rests with the House. - 19.
-In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner, the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct shall act in accordance with the principles of natural justice and fairness. - 20.
-Members shall co-operate, at all stages, with any investigation into their conduct by or under the authority of the House. - 21.
+- 20. The Committee for Privileges and Conduct, having heard any appeal, reports its conclusions and recommendations to the House.
+The final decision rests with the House. - 21.
+In investigating and adjudicating allegations of non-compliance with this Code, the Commissioner, the Sub-Committee on Lords' Conduct and the Committee for Privileges and Conduct shall act in accordance with the principles of natural justice and fairness. - 22.
+Members shall co-operate, at all stages, with any investigation into their conduct by or under the authority of the House. - 23.
 No Member shall lobby a member of the Committee for Privileges and Conduct or the Sub-Committee on Lords' Conduct in a manner calculated or intended to influence their consideration of a complaint of a breach of this Code.